CloudWithChris/cloudwithchris.com/content/person/mattbradley/index.md

 Twitter: "mbradl03"
 Website: ""
 YouTube: ""
+Description: "After 7 years working in the Enterprise Windows team at UKFast, Matt helped start their Public Cloud division.
+UKFast works with Azure and AWS, though Matt works on the Azure side.
+He deal with architecting and building solutions, migrations and ongoing consultancy/support of the Azure platform."
 ---
-After 7 years working in the Enterprise Windows team at UKFast, I helped to start their Public Cloud division.
-UKFast works with Azure and AWS but I work on the Azure side.
-I deal with architecting and building solutions, migrations and ongoing consultancy/support of the Azure platform.
+After 7 years working in the Enterprise Windows team at UKFast, Matt helped start their Public Cloud division.
+UKFast works with Azure and AWS, though Matt works on the Azure side.
+He deal with architecting and building solutions, migrations and ongoing consultancy/support of the Azure platform.